Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The only man who never makes mistakes is the man who never does anything."
+> "No valid plans for the future can be made by those who have no capacity for living now."
-> — **Theodore Roosevelt**
+> — **Alan Watts**

 ---